mgall021/Tic-Tac-Toe/README.md

          - Create a function that lets the user know who;s turn is up next.
          - We do so by inacting the toggle technique.
          - We must also print alerts to let the user know which icon they've selected.

+- CSS
+   - Format my h1 which is my title
+   - Format my Grid using row and column elements
+     - to create the row, use flex to make sure the lines are centered horizontally
+     - to create the column, play with properties of width, height, padding, and borders to reach desired look.
+   - Format my Reset Button
+   - Format my H2
+   - Format my two player options
+     - 'X' Button
+     - 'O' Button
+   - In body, change the background color of my page.